Amenities of the House

 Harrington House Bed and Breakfast offers 2 rooms for your enjoyment, Room 1 has an ensuite bath, the second room has a private bath.
 Both rooms have Kingsdown Ortho queen sized beds, quality bedding and thick fluffy turkish cotton towels.

-We offer a varied full breakfast each morning between 8:00 AM and 9:00 AM.
-If you have special dietary requirements, please let us know at time of booking so we may be prepared for your arrival. our breakfasts include tea or coffee, juice, fresh fruit salad, fresh baked scones, cereal, and generally either bacon and eggs, pancakes, waffles or french toast made with baguette.
+We offer a varied full breakfast each morning, generally between 8:00 AM and 9:00 AM.
+If you have special dietary requirements, please let us know at time of booking so we may be prepared for your arrival.
+Our breakfasts include tea or coffee, juice, fresh fruit salad, fresh baked scones, cereal, and generally either bacon and eggs, pancakes, waffles or french toast made with baguette.
 Roberta's scones are a great favourite so we have included the recipe below.

-Cable television, board games, wireless internet and a reading area are available for our guests.
+FibreOp television, board games, free secure wireless internet and a reading area are available for our guests.
 As well, our property and gardens offer a number of tranquil spots to read, enjoy a drink and a quiet moment.

 Bridgetown and the surrounding area have numerous attractions, parks and sites for you to see and enjoy.
-Click on the "Day Tripping" link to see what is currently available and for sample itineries.
-Up to date information on accommodations and restaurants we recommend are available at all times in the House.
-Plus, Roberta and I are always available for questions.
+Information on accommodations and restaurants we recommend are available at all times in the House.

 Roberta's Currant Scones